Skip to content

 Next, run bin/magento setup:upgrade from your project’s root.

-We do not guarantee uptime for gitlab, so always use packagist.com for build pipelines and for production.
+We do not guarantee availability of GitLab.
+Always use packagist.com for build pipelines and for production.

 Navigate to the Content > Design > Configuration admin section and activate the hyva/default theme.